 Cunard Princess

-To that end, Playboy boss Hugh Hefner was involved in the original design of the ship.
-However when that venture fell over, Cunard acquired the ship along with a sister Cunard Countess.
+In fact, Playboy boss Hugh Hefner was involved in the original design of the ship.

 Cunard Princess was re-named Rhapsody and sailed for the newly renamed MSC Cruises.
 She remained with MSC until she was sold to Mano Marine in 2009.

-Re-named Golden Iris, the ship currently operates for Mano Marine on voyages in the Mediterranean.
+Re-named Golden Iris, the ship currently operates for Mano Marine on voyages in the Mediterranean, before being laid up.
+The ship was scrapped during the COVID-19 global cruise shutdown.

 Image sourced with permission from: Simplon Post Cards